Paullllllllllllllllll/ChronoMiner/eval/README.md

 ```

 The notebook will:
-- Discover available outputs and ground truth
+- Discover available outputs and ground truth JSONL files
-- Compute precision, recall, and F1 for each model/category combination
+- Compute precision, recall, and F1 **chunk-by-chunk** for each model/category combination
-- Generate summary tables and rankings
+- Generate summary tables and per-page rankings
 - Export results to `reports/` in JSON, CSV, and Markdown formats

 ## Metrics